wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 In later sections We will see how the validity of this assumption is checked.
 Read set (RS) refers to the set of data items that a transaction accesses without modifying the content.
 Correspondingly, write set (WS) refers to the set of data items that a transaction wishes to write into.
-It is not strictly required that WS is a subset of RS, because in practice blind writes (writing a data item without reading its value in the same transaction) are not uncommon.
+It is not strictly required that WS is a subset of RS, because in practice, blind writes (writing a data item without reading its value in the same transaction) are not uncommon.
 Both RS and WS are maintained as sets of (addr., data) pairs.